QmZh/FFmpeg-scripts/README2.md

 without recoding: changes video fps so that changes video speed;

-recoding: recoding to h264/h265, removing duplicated frames, set target bitrate, change pixel width and height, cut part of the video out, merge two or more videos vertically or horizontally or overlay one over another, creating one-colored video, create silent audio;
+recoding: recoding to h264/h265, removing duplicated frames, set target bitrate, change pixel width and height, creating one-colored video, create silent audio;

 to concatenate and recoding in one script and does not write internal files to disk;